superfeedr/indexeddb-backbonejs-adapter/README.markdown

 		}
 	});

 You can also get all items for which an indexed value is comprised between 2 values.
+The collection will be sorted based on the order of these 2 keys.

 	var theater = new Theater() // Theater is a collection of movies theater.fetch({